 John Rydqvist is a specialist in WMD strategy and Asian security.
 His research includes the dynamics of the strategic balance in East Asia and the Pacific theatre, strategic weapons modernization and force transformation in key regional and global powers.

-Samuel Bergenwall, Analyst
+Samuel Bergenwall, Senior Analyst

 Samuel focuses on South Asia and Saudi Arabia.
 He has degrees in Middle East and North Africa Studies, History and Development Studies.

-Mikael Eriksson, PhD, Researcher
+Mikael Eriksson, PhD, Researcher (on leave of absence)

 Mikael Eriksson obtained his PhD in Political Science as the European University Institute, Italy.
 His field of interest includes conflict resolution, critical security studies and peace building.
 His field of speciality is the use of EU and UN targeted sanctions.
 Recently he published on mediation processes and their impact on post-war reconstruction.
 His geographical scope interest includes the Arab world and security policies in the Middle East and parts of Africa.
 He has several years of experience on policy evaluation.
 At FOI he is project leader of the FOI sanctions platform.